6.8 SPC vs. 6.5 Grendel: Enhancing the AR-15 Platform

 Final Shots: 6.5 Grendel vs 6.8 SPC

-Adapting new cartridges to the AR-15 is nothing new, as other offerings like the 224 Valkyrie and 300 Blackout also look to enhance the breadth and depth of ammo options for the most popular sporting rifle in the world.
+Adapting new cartridges to the AR-15 is nothing new, as other offerings like the 224 Valkyrie and 300 Blackout also enhance the breadth and depth of ammo options for the most popular sporting rifle in the world.

 Ammo Comparisons